 Who is subject to HIPAA?

 HIPAA regulations govern covered entities like healthcare providers, health plans, and healthcare clearinghouses.
 These entities are legally obligated to safeguard PHI and adhere to strict HIPAA compliance standards.
 However, all individuals who access PHI as part of their job duties, such as healthcare professionals and employees of covered entities, must also adhere to HIPAA regulations.
-This extends to their actions on social media platforms.
+That extends to their actions on social media platforms.

 Related: Who needs to be HIPAA compliant?